RevenueHunt/docs/docs/how-to-guides/publish-quiz-inline.md

         <div class="rh-widget rh-inline" data-url="https://admin.revenuehunt.com/public/quiz/dbqHqN" data-autoscroll="false" style="margin: 10px auto; width: 100%; height: 600px; display: flex;"></div>
         ```
     4. **Embed the Quiz**: Paste the adjusted HTML code wherever you like on your website.

+=== "Shopify V2"

+    !!! warning

+        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+It is currently in the beta testing phase.
+Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

+    1. **Navigate to Theme Customization**: Go to `Online Store > Themes` in your Shopify dashboard.
+Click the `Customize` button for your active theme.
+    2. **Add Inline Quiz Section**: Click `+ Add Section`, then scroll to `Apps` and find `V2 - Inline Quiz from Shop Quiz: Product Recommender`.
+Select it to add to your homepage.
+    3. **Configure Quiz Settings**: Click on the added quiz section to configure.
+Select the desired Quiz ID to embed and adjust settings.
+Uncheck the `Automatic Scroll into View` option.
+    4. **Save Changes**: Ensure all changes are saved before exiting the theme editor.

 === "WooCommerce"